Skip to main content

 Topical steroid withdrawal

-This may occur when prolonged treatment with a moderate or potent steroid is stopped.
+This is a rare adverse effect which may occur when prolonged treatment with a moderate or potent steroid is stopped.
 Symptoms may include red skin, burning pain or stinging, itch, skin peeling and excessive sweating.
 Symptoms may be mild and short-lived or may be severe and last for much longer.
 In some cases, severe symptoms may settle after several days or a few months, followed by a prolonged period of dry, itchy skin but with gradual improvement.

 Topical steroid withdrawal is still being studied, and is not very clearly defined.
 We think that topical steroid withdrawal occurs after using topical steroids continuously for a long time (eg over a year), and especially when using potent or super-potent topical steroids on areas of thin skin, such as the face.
 It's therefore best to avoid doing those things.